-Your current situation can be depicted as "Opposition" transforming into "Inner Truth".
+Your current situation can be depicted as "Pushing Upward" transforming into "Work on What Has Been Spoiled (Decay)".

-In front of you lies "Fire" which transforms into "Wind".
-That means that brightness and warmth are being transformed into penetration and following.
-Behind you lies "Lake", representing joy, pleasure, and attraction.
+In front of you lies "Wind" which transforms into "Mountain".
+That means that penetration and following are being transformed into stillness and obstruction.
+Behind you lies "Earth" which transforms into "Wind".
+That means that docility and receptivity are being transformed into penetration and following.

 The Situation